-For further information contact Russ Karlgaard, coordinator of NDSCS Related Studies Program at 1-800-342-4325 ext.
-3-2177.
+For further information contact the NDSCS ApprenticeshipND program at 1-800-342-4325 ext.
+3-2787.

-To plan your course of study contact Mindy Tayer, NDSCS academic counselor at 1-800-342-4325 ext.
+To plan your course of study, contact the academic counselor at 1-800-342-4325 ext.
 3-2257.

 Students who wish to continue their education will find there are transfer options to four-year colleges and universities.
-For more information, see the academic counselor.
+For more information, see the academic counselor